DorLevi694/Simple-HTML-CSS-Web-Projects/ReadMe.md

-This Repository will contain projects and some simples samples. from Html5 & Css course :
+This Repository will contain projects and some simples samples.

+From Html5 & Css course :
 "Modern HTML & CSS From The Beginning"